 Responsible Down Standard Logo: RDS

-So many elements go into choosing a sleeping bag.
-From the temperature rating and fit to your personal sleep system.
+So many elements go into choosing a sleeping bag, from the temperature rating and fit to how you choose to build your personal sleep system.
 Many of these choices are up to personal preference.
 Others are catered to the conditions you will encounter during your adventure.